rub1sco/GitHubApi/README.md

 a list of all open PRs with the ID, PR number, author, and number of commits.
 Currently a root request will respond to the client with {}.
 This was done to support future development or to support a landing page for user information.

+To run in a docker setup:
+1. run `docker build -t github-api --build-arg github_auth=<GITHUB_API_KEY> .`
+2. run `docker run -dp 8080:8080 github-api`
+3. container should now be started and running on localhost:8080

+to run a production build:
+1. run `npm run build` to compile typescript into javascript
+2. run `npm start`
+3. server should now be running on port 8080 (or whatever you define $PORT to be in env variables)

+To run in development:
+1. run `npm run start-dev`
+2. server should now be running

 Ways to improve / additions:
 - Added support for Docker containers.
 As a microservice, this service can be connected to other microservices (ie. db container, front end container, etc) and hosted on cluster or AWS Lambda.
 Running in a cluster, we can scale with multiple instances of the container service if needed.